basetenlabs/truss/README.md

 ## Use cases

 Truss exposes just the right amount of complexity around things like Docker and APIs without you really having to think about them.

-* Freezes dependencies via Docker to make your training environment portable
+Here's some of the things Truss does:

-* Turns your Python model into a microservice with a production-ready API endpoint, no need for Flask or Django
+* 🏎 Turns your Python model into a microservice with a production-ready API endpoint, no need for Flask or Django.
-* For most popular frameworks, automatic model serialization and deserialization
+* 🎚 For most popular frameworks, includes automatic model serialization and deserialization.
+* 🛍 Freezes dependencies via Docker to make your training environment portable.
-* Rapid iteration with local development that matches your production environment
+* 🕰 Enables rapid iteration with local development that matches your production environment.
-* Ship parsing and even business logic alongside your model with integrated pre- and post-processing functions
+* 🗃 Encourages shipping parsing and even business logic alongside your model with integrated pre- and post-processing functions.
-* GPU support (currently limited to certain hardware, more coming soon)
+* 🤖 Supports running predictions on GPUs.
+(Currently limited to certain hardware, more coming soon)
-* Secret management to securely give your model access to API keys
+* 🙉 Bundles secret management to securely give your model access to API keys.

 ### Model as an API

-Truss = Model backend

-Model as a microservice

-Every model runs in its own environment (different intuition than 5 CRUD API endpoints)

-Truss makes your ML model "atomic" ... it makes the ML model a single block within your system...
-MaaM
+Truss turns your ML model into a backend for web, no Django or Flask needed.
+This "model as a microservice" approach saves time writing and maintaining web server code, and makes the model a single unit within your application.

-Truss is a single-celled organism.
-Is it a Prokaryote or Eucaryote?
+Every model runs in its own environment.
+This is a different intuition than most APIs, where endpoints share the same dependencies and resources.
+But two different machine learning models might depend on different frameworks, packages, and hardware.
+So Truss keeps everything separate, preventing tangled configurations or repeated model serving work.

+And with your model behind an API, you can do end-to-end tests locally with your front-end or other systems.
+Turning a Python-first object into a web-first object unlocks workflows for all kinds of software developers.

 ### Model as a sharable artifact

+Running a model that someone else has created is non-trivial.
+Sometimes it even requires re-creating their training environment and training it yourself, but at minimum requires setting up an environment, deserializing the model, and creating a model server.

-New model, in whatever framework, and I should just be able to run it on some web server.
-Model exists and I can run it are equivalent statements.
-Reliably work to package this thing so it is ready for the web and all the different ways people want to interface with it.
+With Truss, "a model exists" and "I can run the model on any machine" are equivalent statements.
+Truss reliably packages models to be ready for the web and any other ways people want to interface with it.
+Package your model as a Truss and share it within your team or with the world, and the "setup" portion of your README will be shorter than ever.

-Models take numbers.
-Embedding is a function that turns text to numbers

-React-like iterative functionality.
-Right now Truss is 0-1.
-Eventual iterative features around anomoly detection, drift, etc. Or have multiple trusses talk to each other.
-Separate model explains output.

-Truss's use cases are expanding quickly, ROADMAP
+### Model as a component

+A model embedding factorizes inputs to make them understandable to a model.
+This is a form of pre-processing input.
+But pre- and post-processing can be more powerful and flexible.
+So Truss bundles these functions in the `model.py` file.
+By writing custom pre- and post-processing code, you can make your model a drop-in component to a larger system and use the same formats to pass around information, be that JSON, XML, video, natural language, or any other structured or unstructured data.

+Over time, we aim to add features for iterative development, helping with detecting anomalies, drift, and more.
+And by composing multiple models, each with their own Truss, you'll be able to build more powerful, capable systems with just a few lines of pre- and post-processing code, conveniently bundled with your model.
+Truss' use cases are expanding quickly, and you can [review and contribute to the roadmap here]().

 ## Installation